richeney/terraform-lab4/README.md

-# citadel-terraform
+# terraform-lab4

-Lab files for <https://aka.ms/citadel/terraform> workshop.
+Lab files for the end of the https://azurecitadel.github.io/workshops/terraform/lab4/ lab.